 - 1. The number of ECTS credits representing the full study load of a course will only be awarded in full.
 It is not possible to award part of the ECTS credits. - 2.
-ECTS credits are only awarded by decision of the Board of Examiners upon the student's fulfilment of all requirements of a course to pass the course and by obtaining at least a final grade of 6.0, after rounding, on a 0.0 to 10.0 scale or a pass on the pass/fail scale.
-See also Article 4.16.
+ECTS credits are awarded by decision of the Board of Examiners only when the student fulfilled of all requirements of a course to pass the course and by obtaining a final grade of at least 5.5, before rounding, on a 0.0 to 10.0 scale or a pass on the pass/fail scale.
+See also Article 4.15 of this MURA-EER.